Submarine Ring of Fire 2006 Explorers

 NOAA Vents Program, Pacific Marine Environmental Laboratory

-Nathan received a B.S. in Marine Science, from Long Island University Southampton College in December 1999.
-He continued his education at Stony Brook University where he received a Master's degree in the environmental and coastal sciences.
+Nathan Buck received a bachelor's of science degree in marine science from Long Island University, Southampton College, in December 1999.
+He continued his education at Stony Brook University, where he received a master's degree in the environmental and coastal sciences.
 Since then, he has worked as an oceanographic research tech.
-During this cruise his main responsibility will be to collect samples for trace metals and carbon dioxide measurements from hydrothermal plumes.
+During this cruise, his main responsibility will be to collect samples for trace metals and carbon-dioxide measurements from hydrothermal plumes.

 Dave ButterfieldDave Butterfield